If you too, wish to have a Sticky Footer on your SharePoint site based on the classic experience, this post is for you.

 Provision the SharePoint Sticky Footer

-To provision the SharePoint Sticky Footer, you need PowerShell console and PnP PowerShell module.
+To provision the SharePoint Sticky Footer, you need a PowerShell console and PnP PowerShell module.

 .\SPStickyFooter.ps1 -TargetSiteurl "https://intranet.mydomain.com/sites/targetSite"